Papunk/PL-Project/README.md

 while Bool {} // while loop

-for variable in Collection {} // for each loop for variable from Int to Int {} // indexed for loop for variable from Int to Int do Statement // single line for loop
+for variable in Collection {} // for each loop for variable from Int to Int by Int {} // indexed for loop for variable from Int to Int do Statement // single line for loop
 ```